What is an on-premises data gateway?

 - Add gateway admins who can also manage and administer other network requirements.

-- Troubleshoot the gateway in case of errors.
+- Troubleshoot the gateway if there are errors.

 - Logic Apps, Power Apps, and Power Automate support both read and write operations through the gateway:

-- Read operations have a 20-MB request limit and an 8-MB compressed data response limit.
+- The gateway has a 2-MB request limit and an 8-MB compressed data response limit for read operations.

 - URL for the GET request has a 2048 character limit.